jzeiders/GraduateML/src/Project2/README.md

 Got absolutely unhinged values with my cheater model with PCA.
 Adding Lasso Regression solved that quite well.
 Still need to add a quadratic term on year.

-Stuck on the unhinged values, trying to add a
+Stuck on the unhinged values, trying to add a break point to see why that is.
+Maybe I'm fitting on no-data?
+Need to understand that behavior?

+So the SVD issue is about that i'm never skipping anything.

+In a much better spot!
+Got the WMAE down to  1598.460832 by setting negative predictions to zero.
+Going to try scaling to the mean for the dept. Zero was better than mean over 2 or mean for default.